It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 - a tin of salmon

-- 125g of yogurt
+- 125g of yoghurt

 - 2 rye crackers with light cheese

-If you are underweight
+If you have underweight

-Being underweight increases the chances of a premature birth for your baby.
+Having underweight increases the chances of a premature birth for your baby.
 It also increases the chances of your baby having a low weight at birth.

 In this case, you may need to gain more weight to:

-- bring you to a healthy weight
+- increase your weight to a healthy weight

 - make sure you are getting the nutrition you and your baby need during pregnancy